mekas/mb1313600022/README.md

 Feedback: State if you are using Android Studio.

-Reply: I have updated my absract about tech stack and I use android studio(kotlin) for it
+Reply: I have updated my absract about tech stack and I use android studio(kotlin) as code editor.

 ### 1313618002 (Nilatil Moena) Pending
 I want to create an application that can display information about Marvel's library of comic